Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

 Depending on the nature of your Chandler, AZ business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-This deduction can be made in two ways:
+There are two options for claiming this deduction:

 - Consider Fringe Benefits For Your Employees —